guo-yuxuan/mysite/content/authors/admin/_index.md

 first_name: Yuxuan
 email: yuxuanguo@msn.com
 ---
 Hi, I am Yuxuan Guo.
 I have obtained my Master of Science degree in Design and Digital Media from the University of Edinburgh.
-My research interests are AR/VR/MR, human-computer interaction, and data visualization.
-I am currently seeking a Ph.D. position and research opportunities in these areas.
-If you need more information, please feel free to contact me.
+My research interests are AR/VR/MR, human-computer interaction, and Human-Centered AI.
+Please don’t hesitate to contact me for any collaboration opportunities or inquiries.
 {style="text-align: justify;"}